 Pronunciation of 'Selenicereus'

-The word 'Selenicereus' refers to a genus of cacti known for their large, fragrant, night-blooming flowers.
-It is pronounced as 'səˌlɛnɪˈsɪəriəs' in English (en-US).
+The word 'Selenicereus' refers to a genus of cacti, commonly known as moonlight cactus or queen of the night.
+It is pronounced as 'suh-LEE-nee-SER-ee-uhs' in English (en-US).

 The word 'Selenicereus' originates from Greek and Latin.
-'Selene' refers to the Greek goddess of the moon, and 'cereus' is Latin for 'wax candle', likely referencing the plant's appearance.
+'Selene' refers to the Greek goddess of the moon, and 'cereus' is Latin for 'waxen' or 'candle', referring to the plant's appearance.

 Pronunciation Details